cap-js/docs/java/security.md

 The individual dependencies can be explicitly added in the `pom.xml` file of your service.

+Recommended alternative is to use the `cds-starter-cloudfoundry` or the `cds-starter-k8s` starter bundle, which covers all required dependencies.

 In addition, your application needs to be bound to corresponding service instances depending on your scenario.
-If your application should:
+The following list describes which service needs to be bound depending on the tokens your applications should accept:
-   * only accept tokens issued by XSUAA, bind your application to a [XSUAA service instance](../guides/authorization#xsuaa-configuration)
+   * only accept tokens issued by XSUAA --> bind it to an [XSUAA service instance](../guides/authorization#xsuaa-configuration)
-   * only accept tokens issued by IAS, bind your application to a [IAS service instance](https://help.sap.com/docs/IDENTITY_AUTHENTICATION)
+   * only accept tokens issued by IAS --> bind your application to an [IAS service instance](https://help.sap.com/docs/IDENTITY_AUTHENTICATION)
-   * accept tokens issued by XSUAA and IAS, bind your application to service instances of both types.
+   * accept tokens issued by XSUAA and IAS --> bind your application to service instances of both types.

 ::: tip
 CAP Java picks only a single binding of each type.
 If you have multiple XSUAA or IAS bindings, choose a specific binding with property `cds.security.xsuaa.binding`respectively `cds.security.identity.binding`.